husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

     using namespace hFramework;

-Defying variable for batteryCheck function:
+Defining parameters for a batteryCheck function:

     #define HYSTERESIS 10
     #define LIMIT 20